TheWolfpacker - The Wolfpacker daily newsstand: Nov. 28

 • The Wolfpacker — The Wolfpacker Podcast: Previewing UNC and upcoming hoops stretch

-• Raleigh News & Observer — Top five NC State basketball class won’t let hype get to it

-• Raleigh News & Observer — At Myers Park, NC State commit Porter Rooks lighter, faster, ‘a heckuva football player’
+• Raleigh News & Observer — Dismal first half sinks NC State against Memphis

-• Durham News-Herald — John Wall brackets are set.
-What goes into planning a national basketball tournament?
+• Fayetteville Observer — Ending streak, bowl bid on line for UNC seniors against Wolfpack

 Tweets of the day